 Payment of Accounts

-A deposit by the client is required before Creadyne can commence a project.
+A deposit by the partner is required before Creadyne can commence a project.
 Any outstanding accounts for work completed by Creadyne or our affiliates requires payment in full no later than thirty (30) days from the date of invoice.
 Invoiced milestone payments must be paid before Creadyne will continue work on subsequent milestones.
-On completion of a project the client is obliged to pay the balance in full prior to hand-over of code, passwords, assets and intellectual property rights.
+On completion of a project the partner is obliged to pay the balance in full prior to hand-over of code, passwords, assets and intellectual property rights.

-Creadyne will contact clients to remind them of payments due if they are not received.
+Creadyne will contact partners to remind them of payments due if they are not received.
 If accounts are not settled in a timely manner, website access may be denied and web sites or projects removed from public view.
 Creadyne will always inform representatives of delinquent accounts via email prior to taking such steps.
-Settlement of delinquent accounts is pursued via the instruction of collection agencies and/or through the court system in the client's country of operation.
+Settlement of delinquent accounts is pursued via the instruction of collection agencies and/or through the court system in the partner's country of operation.